playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 Doomsday = Doomsday % 7
 ```

-Now we need the script to find the doomsday that’s in the month chosen.
-But the script doesn't know what a doomsday is, so we will create a 2D list which contains the doomsday for every month.
+Now we need the script to find the doomsday in the chosen month.
+But the script doesn't know what a doomsday is, so we will create a 2D list that contains the doomsday every month.
 We will put the list just after the inputs to keep the script structured.
 The list will be written as:

 ```python
 DoomsdayList = [[4, 4], [6, 6], [8, 8], [10, 10], [12, 12], [9, 5], [5, 9], [14, 3], [7, 11], [11, 7], [4, 1], [29, 2]]
 ```

-So now the script knows what the doomsdays are, we can make a loop that loops for how many items are in the list, 12, then if `month` is the same as `a` (from the loop) but as it is a 2D list we also need to tell it to look in the second column, so it would look like this:
+Now that the script knows what the doomsdays are, loop through all 12 items in the list.
+Then we can check if `month` is the same as `a` (declared in the loop).
+However, since it is a 2D list, we also need to tell it to look in the second column.
+As a result, the code looks like this:

 ```python
 for a in range(len(DoomsdayList)):
     if DoomsdayList[a][1] == month:
         location = a
 ```
-But this causes a problem, `DoomsdayList` has only the dates for a leap year.
+But this causes a problem; `DoomsdayList` has only the dates for a leap year.
 But what if it's not a leap year?
-We just have a if statement after saying what `DoomsdayList` is that is if `year` MOD 4 is greater than or equal to 1, set the 10th item of the list to `[3, 1]` and the 11th item to `[28, 2]`.
-This would look like:
+We can solve this problem by adding an if statement after our check.
+This if statement should check if `year MOD 4` is greater than or equal to 1.
+If this statement is true, set the 10th item of the list to `[3, 1]` and the 11th item to `[28, 2]`.

 ```python
 if year % 4 >= 1: